-- (h) Call Remote - (i) An Employee who is to remain on "remote call" (that is on call for duty and allowed to leave the precincts of the establishment) shall be paid an amount of \$0.9133 for each hour the Employee is required to be so available, with a minimum payment amount of \$9.43 per each 24 hour period on remote call. - Where an Employee on remote call is recalled to work, the Employee shall be paid in accordance with the provisions of paragraphs (a) to (g) of this sub-clause.
-This shall be in addition to any entitlement under paragraphs (a) to (g) hereof. - (iii) Where practicable an Employee will be on remote call for a minimum period of seven consecutive days; otherwise a rotating system averaging at least seven days per Employee cycle shall be worked. - 23.2 On Call Arrangements Clinical Employee Call Back - (a) A Clinical Employee recalled to work overtime whether notified before or after leaving the workplace, is to be paid overtime in accordance with Clause 22 of this Agreement as follows: - (i) for the first recall a minimum of four hours; and - (ii) for any subsequent recall a minimum payment of three hours. - (b) Time reasonably spent in getting to and from work is to be regarded as time worked.
+- (h) Call Remote - (i) An Employee who is to remain on "remote call" (that is on call for duty and allowed to leave the precincts of the establishment) shall be paid an amount of \$0.99 for each hour the Employee is required to be so available, with a minimum payment amount of \$10.25 per each 24 hour period on remote call. - (ii) Where an Employee on remote call is recalled to work, the Employee shall be paid in accordance with the provisions of paragraphs (a) to (g) of this sub-clause.
+This shall be in addition to any entitlement under paragraphs (a) to (g) hereof.

+- (iii) Where practicable an Employee will be on remote call for a minimum period of seven consecutive days; otherwise a rotating system averaging at least seven days per Employee cycle shall be worked. - (iv) The allowance referred to in this Clause will be increased by 2.5% as at the first full pay period from 1 July each year during the term of the Agreement.
+These allowances are provided in Appendix C for clarity.